Logistics Survival Guide for Hurricane Season 2026

 Maintain Communication

 As soon as there’s a potential threat, acknowledge it early and keep your customers and partners in the loop.
-Be sure to provide updates on:
+Even if details are still developing, your communication can help set expectations and build trust.

 Have an Emergency Plan Ready

 Review and update your plan regularly to make sure it still works for your team, your operations, and any new risks that may come up.
-Running practice drills can also help to be sure everyone knows their roles and responsibilities.
+Running through scenarios ahead of time can make a real difference when decisions need to happen quickly.

 Emergency Plan Checklist: